-For all years, if the person reported "government program," then interviewers were instructed to probe to see if the program was Medicare or Medicaid (or SCHIP for 1999 forward) before entering the code for government program.
+For all years, if the person reported "government program," then interviewers were instructed to probe to see if the program was Medicare or Medicaid (or SCHIP for 1999-2018) before entering the code for government program.
 If the respondent indicated that the government was their employer, the response was coded as "employer or union".

 The 1998 Field Representative's Manual includes the following example of a private plan that is obtained through a government program:

-"is a type of private insurance for which state or local government or community effort pays for part or all of the cost of a private insurance plan, such as Blue Cross/Blue Shield.
+"a type of private insurance for which state or local government or community effort pays for part or all of the cost of a private insurance plan, such as Blue Cross/Blue Shield.
 The individual may also contribute the cost of the health insurance and may receive a card such as a Blue Cross/Blue Shield card.
 A community program or effort may

 include a variety of mechanisms to achieve health insurance for persons who would otherwise be uninsured.
 An example would be a private company giving a grant to an HMO to pay for health insurance coverage."

-Information was collected on up to four plans per family; for 2004 forward, only data for plans one and two are publicly available.
+Information was collected on up to four plans per family until 2019; for 2004-2018, only data for plans one and two are publicly available.
 Users may want to see the variables HIP2OGOV, HIP3OGOV, and HIP4OGOV.

-- 1997-2013; 2014 2015 2016 2017 2018: Persons with private health insurance plans.
+- 1997-2018: Persons with private health insurance plans.

 - 2019-2022: Sample adults age 18+ and sample children age 0-17 with private health insurance plans (HIPRIVATEE).